-One of the best ways to manage fatigue is to continuously practice movement.
+One of the best ways to manage fatigue is to continuously practice proper movement patterns.
 The more you move, the more you stimulate the brain’s ability to adapt (neuroplasticity).

 Not only will muscles get stronger, but your brain can rewire functions affected by brain damage to healthy areas of the brain.
-The more you practice, the stronger neural pathways for that movement will become, resulting in more natural feeling movements.
+The more you practice, the stronger neural pathways for that movement will become, resulting in more natural feeling (and less effortful) movements.